For Students

 Our partners each have dedicated internal point(s) of contact who meet with our project teams on a regular (weekly or bi-weekly) basis.
 Because interactions vary based on partner capacity, timezones, internet access, and more, it's important to note that each partner relationship looks a little different.
 Broadly speaking, these meetings help ensure that our partners are on the same page as our project teams, and that the solutions we design and develop will actually be able to help the partner and communities in the best possible ways.

-What resources does Redprint have to ensure success?
+What resources does Blueprint have to ensure success?

-On top of everything, Redprint is full of people who naturally want to help each other - on any given day or night, it's easy to find members squashing bugs together, holding informal critique sessions, DMing teammates for insight into other parts of Redprint, or lending a listening ear.
+On top of everything, Blueprint is full of people who naturally want to help each other - on any given day or night, it's easy to find members squashing bugs together, holding informal critique sessions, DMing teammates for insight into other parts of Blueprint, or lending a listening ear.

-Even beyond college, our extensive alumni network remains in touch and are often continuing to give back to Redprint by sharing their post-graduation professional experiences.
+Even beyond college, our extensive alumni network remains in touch and are often continuing to give back to Blueprint by sharing their post-graduation professional experiences.

 Get Involved